 Note: you can always create another instance of more computation power for your project, it follows the same procedure.

-Connect online.
-Click the 'SSH' button next to your running instance.
-This is very useful for uploading files from local to the instance.
+Method 1 - Connect online: (from your googleCloud/ComputeEngine/VMinstances window) Click the 'SSH' button next to your running instance.
+This is very useful for uploading/downloading files from a local/personal computer to the instance which is running in the cloud.

-After the connection, Change your Linux user name into 'ecbm4040'.
+After the connection is established (a cmd window will appear), change your Linux user name into 'ecbm4040'.

-Connect by Google Cloud SDK.
-Recommended, and will be used later for Jupyter Notebook.
+Method 2 - Connect using the Google Cloud SDK: Recommended, and will be used later for Jupyter Notebook.

-For this method, you need to install Google Cloud SDK first.
+For this method, you need to install the Google Cloud SDK first.

-After the installation, the SDK can be called via command lines.
+After the installation, the instructions can be called via command lines from the local computer.
 Open a

-time you install the SDK, you'll be directed to a website.
+activity after you installed the SDK, you will be directed to a website.
 The

 information such as zone or project id should conform with your previous online settings.